yoventures/thoughtful-support-bot/README.md

 ## What technologies are used for this project?

-This project is built with .
+This project is built with the following technologies:

 - Vite
 - React